Skip to content

 This major offers two concentrations: The Journalism concentration aims to prepare students for a career in Chinese-language media or international media that operate in English.
 The Data and Media Communication concentration, which is jointly offered with the Department of Computer Science, aims to train digital journalists with advanced computer skills, notably in data visualization and analytics.
 Both concentrations share Major Core and Major Elective Courses in three areas: (1) professional journalism skills of gathering, presenting and producing news and current affairs reports; (2) conceptual understanding of the journalism profession and its role in society; and (3) the relationship between journalism and society as well as the way politics, government, business and law operate in both local and international communities.

-Students of the Journalism concentration are required to adopt one of the following four streams: Chinese Journalism, International Journalism, Broadcast Journalism or Financial Journalism, subject to resource and quota constraints.
-Students of the Data and Media Communication concentration have the option of taking the Financial Journalism Stream or General Stream.
-Each stream stresses the particular language and professional skills appropriate for the specialization.
+Students of the Journalism concentration can choose to specialize in one of the following four streams: Chinese Journalism, International Journalism, Broadcast Journalism or Financial Journalism, subject to resource and course quota constraints.
+Students of the Data and Media Communication concentration also have the option of specializing in the Financial or General Journalism.
+Courses in each specialization stresses the particular language and professional skills appropriate to that field.
 At the end of the programme, every student has to produce a final-year project that integrates their conceptual and practical journalism knowledge.

 B. Public Relations and Advertising Major